cchung2020/cpparsec/README.md

 2. Parse something with the parser
 3. Do something with the result

-See this small complete example program.
+See this small complete example program:
 ```C++
 #include <print>
 #include <vector>